 Witnesses to your Medical Power of Attorney must be a minimum of 18 years of age.
 Your designated healthcare agent, healthcare provider or provider’s employee, or an employee of any facility in which you live may not witness this document.
 At least one of the witnesses must not be related to you or be in a position to benefit financially from your death.

-This is a legal document that guides health care professionals, family members and trusted friends in understanding the types of life-sustaining measures that you would or would not want.
+Also called “Directive to Physicians and Family or Surrogates,” this is a legal document that guides health care professionals, family members and trusted friends in understanding the types of life-sustaining measures that you would or would not want.
 It goes into effect only when you have a terminal or irreversible condition.